br-automation-com/mappCfg/README.md

 <a name="Description"></a>
 ## Description
 The library mappCfg allows you to read and write mapp configuration from the PLC during runtime.
 To use the library in your project, add the [dependencies](#Requirements) and import the library from the sample project.
+In ArSIM a file device with the name 'MpCfgDev' must be created.

 ![image](https://user-images.githubusercontent.com/2972703/147233085-25b92c7d-92ae-4741-a929-c457c7f1f531.png)